gchlol/moodle-mod_facetoface/README.md

 Customisations
 --------------
 - Customised by Jonas Sajonas for specific use in GCHLOL.
-- Replaced email attribute with username in booking_manager.php as required by GCHLOL.
+- Replaced email attribute with username in booking_manager.php as per requirements of GCHLOL.

 Branches
 --------